Alex Roe in ‘Forever My Girl'. Photographed by Jacob Yakob. Courtesy of Roadside Attractions/LD Entertainment.

 Back to Forever My Girl, you perform a few really catchy country songs in the film.
 So, I must ask, are you really singing those songs, or are you merely lip-syncing someone else’s vocals?

 I’m glad you asked.
 Yeah, I am singing all of the songs.
 From the beginning, we had three or four months to train.
 If I didn’t step up to the plate, they probably would have just had me lip-sync, but I just couldn’t accept that.
 I’d be really embarrassed if I did a movie that I was lip-syncing in, so I listened to Dierks Bentley, Brett Eldredge and a few other cool country singers that are like Liam.
-I watched them, listened to them and practiced hard.
+I watched them, listened to them and practised hard.

 Your female love interest in the film is actress Jessica Rothe, who is fresh off of the success of her surprise campy horror film Happy Death Day.
 For any on-screen romance, there must be some development that actors go through together to create that bond.
 What did you two do to create such a natural, realistic connection on-screen?